Upcoming Events

 About the Event

-This event is organized by the Dante Alighieri Society of BC in Vancouver in collaboration with SFU’s Graduate Liberal Studies and under the patronage of the Consulate General of Italy in Vancouver.
+This event is organized by the Dante Society of Vancouver in collaboration with the support of the Consulate General of Italy in Vancouver and the Italian Cultural Institute in Toronto.

 Venice and